Simplified Living and Organized Spaces-Part 2

 Just a tip, but one thing I have learned with all my organizing, is that items are more likely to go back where they belong, if the container is open.
 If there is a lid, the said item will be placed on TOP instead of INSIDE.
 Please tell me my family isn't the only ones that do this!

-I know it’s only one teeny tiny extra step, but it seems so hard for family members to take that last step.
+I know it’s only one teeny tiny extra step, but it seems so hard for them to take that last step.
 My solution?
 Use open containers…baskets are my personal favourite.
-Everything can be thrown in there, but the shelf still looks neat and tidy.
+Everything can be thrown in there, but the shelf still looks neat and tidy, even if it's not inside the basket.

 My house is organized…now what?